swiftlang/swift-foundation/Proposals/XXXX-subprocess-1.0.md

 }

 @available(*, unavailable)
-extension AsyncBufferSequence.LineSequence.AsyncIterator: Sendable {}
+extension AsyncBufferSequence.StringSequence.AsyncIterator: Sendable {}

-extension AsyncBufferSequence.LineSequence {
+extension AsyncBufferSequence.StringSequence {
     /// A strategy that handles the exhaustion of a buffer’s capacity. public enum BufferingPolicy: Sendable {
         /// Continue to add to the buffer, without imposing a limit